 The bike is designed for cruising over any trail without compromise on the frame material, suspension, or components: From rough terrains to gnarly descents and marathon races, it will rip through everything you throw at it.

-Don’t think the Siskut t7 fits your style?
+Don’t think the Siskut T7 fits your style?
 Check out our other reviews of some of the other entry-level trail bike options available from Bicycles Online here.
 We also have an article on the popular Polygon Bend RV gravel bike.

 Where to buy a 2021 Polygon Siskiu T7 In Australia?